 - Big Bad: Simone, since Lena and Jacques are subservient to her, though to a nominal degree in Lena's case.

-- Cats Are Mean: Scooby has an ongoing rivalry with Simone's cats.
-Also, Simone and Lena are really Cat Girls who gain immortality by stealing visitors' souls.
+- Cats Are Mean: Played with.
+Scooby has an ongoing rivalry with Simone's cats, though the cats themselves are ultimately neutral characters, with no good or evil intentions towards the protagonists.
+Played straight with Simone and Lena, who are very legitimately evil Cat Girls who gain immortality by stealing visitors' souls.

 - The Stinger shows that Scooby and Simone's cats eventually made peace.